halsampson/CDCTerm/README.md

 # CDCTerm
-Simple terminal for USB COM port devices - defaults to last device connected and auto-reconnects
+Simple terminal for USB COM port devices

+Use: CDCTerm [COMnn]
+Defaults to last device connected and auto-reconnects